COVID-19 pandemic in British Columbia: May

 On May 4, a request made by lawyers for Henry to dismiss a court challenge against the province's COVID-19 vaccine mandate for health care workers was rejected by a judge.

 December

 As of December 12, 163 employees of the provincial government had been granted an exemption from the COVID-19 vaccine mandate on various grounds, of which 58 were working from home.

 2023

 March

 On March 10, the BC Public Service Agency announced that the mandatory COVID-19 vaccination policy for provincial employees would end as of April 4, 2023.

+April

+On April 6, Henry issued an updated order indefinitely extending the province's mandatory COVID-19 vaccination policy for healthcare workers and trainees.
+Mask mandates were rescinded in most healthcare settings along with proof-of-vaccination policies for visitors to long-term care facilities.
+The British Columbia Human Rights Tribunal resumed processing mask-related complaints.

+2024

+July

+On July 26, Henry announced that the COVID-19 public health emergency was officially over in British Columbia, and rescinded all remaining public health orders.
+While the COVID-19 vaccine mandate for healthcare workers was ended as a result, a requirement to disclose vaccine status remained in place for anybody working in a healthcare facility including employees, contractors and volunteers.

 Variants of concern

 The first case of the Alpha variant was confirmed on December 15, 2020, involving a traveller who had recently returned from London, UK.
 Beta was first confirmed on January 14, 2021, followed by Gamma on March 9.
 The first 39 cases of Delta were confirmed on April 21.
 The first case of Omicron was confirmed on November 30, 2021, from a patient who had recently travelled to Nigeria.